Quantum Cellular Automata on Symmetric Subalgebras: QCAs over a symmetric subalgebra

 \begin{itemize} \item For any two subsets $I$ and $J$ of $\Z$, if $I\subset J$, then we have $\B_I \subset \B_J$, where $\B_I$ is the subalgebra of $\B$ with support fully on the interval $I$, and acts as identity in $\Z \setminus I$. \item If $I\cap J = \varnothing$, then $[\B_I,\B_J]=0$. \end{itemize} Importantly, we do not assume that $\B$ factorizes as a tensor product of operator algebras on each site.

 Our main focus is on the subalgebra of operators invariant under a global symmetry group $G$, referred to as $G$-symmetric subalgebra below.
 To illustrate, let us consider the example of a spin chain with $G=\Z_n$ symmetry.
-On each site, we place a local Hilbert space $\mathcal{H}_{\rm loc}=\mathbb{C}^n$, which we think of as the regular representation of $\Z_n$.
-The full operator algebra on a single site, $\Hi_{loc}$, is generated by the set $\{ X, Z \}$, where $X$ and $Z$ are generalized Pauli operators (e.g. $X$ is the shift operator and $Z$ is the clock operator).
+On each site, we place a local Hilbert space $\mathcal{H}_{\rm loc}=\mathbb{C}^n$, which we think of as the regular representation of $\Z_n$.\footnote{ In this work the symmetry group $G$ is taken to act onsite.
+This assumption is not essential, as shown in Ref.~\cite{disentanglesym}, since any anomaly-free finite group symmetry in 1D can be transformed into an onsite form by adding ancilla sites in the regular representation and then conjugating by a finite-depth circuit.
+On the other hand, we leave the study of QCA on subalgebras symmetric under an \emph{anomalous} symmetry to future work. } The full operator algebra on a single site, $\Hi_{loc}$, is generated by the set $\{ X, Z \}$, where $X$ and $Z$ are generalized Pauli operators (e.g. $X$ is the shift operator and $Z$ is the clock operator).
 The $\Z_n$ symmetry is generated by $X=\prod_i X_i$.
 The symmetric subalgebra $\B$ on the lattice is generated by a set of local unitaries $\{ Z_i^\dagger Z_{i+1}, X_i \}$, where $i$ labels a lattice site $i \in \Z$.
 It is straightforward to generalize this definition to any finite Abelian group.

 We introduce some additional notation.
 For any two sites on the chain, $i$ and $j$, the natural distance, denoted as ``dist", is given by $|i-j|$.
 We define the support of an operator $O$ as the smallest connected subset $\Lambda \subset \Z$ such that $O \in \Al_\Lambda$, denoted by $\Su(O)$.